SmithWillSuffice/ohanga-pai/content/blog/25_agi_fearandloathing.md

 ideologies and materialistic shibboleths makes a more fun writing experience, hopefully reading too.)

+### Why ML is Getting close to AGI, and Should Be!

+I fully expect AI and machine learning to get close as you like to AGI.
+There is a curious moment in the MLST episode where David Chalmers seems puzzled about recent ANN/ML progress.
+Why are the machines getting close to AGI with just dumb statistical look-ups and petabytes of data?

+I could hardly believe my ears.

+I agree with Chalmers that computation cannot give us subjective consciousness (or perhaps I am more didactic about this than Chalmers is, since I take qualia more seriously then he does (he was the original 1990's "taking qualia seriously" guy.))

+The trouble was, his whole break-through book was about how to get subjective qualia out of physics.
+That was his problem.
+It's an impossible project, and he never admitted it was.
+He just keeps trying to push panpsychism or his "bridging laws" stuff.
+It's all nonsense and made-up metaphysics.

+((To be clear, most metaphysics is made-up.
+It's not science, so it has to be mostly poetry.
+So I am not really faulty Chalmers here, it is his profession to write poetry.
+He just doesn't seem to know it is poetry.))

+I dropped this comment:

+> @9:00 David seems worried about something not to be worried about.
+If there is a "so far but no further" (which I agree there is --- the subjectivity$\Rightarrow$qualia divide which separates mind from computation) then it is natural that throwing compute resources at problems will get you there.
+Why would he expect ML to pull up shorter?
+That'd make no sense.

+What I am saying here is that we should damn well expect Machine Learning to get to the very horizon of AGI.
+Why would you think brute force computation incapable of getting there?
+You don't go saying massive particles will only get to 75% of the speed of light in an accelerator just because you think 88% is too freaky.
+If humans can output certain strings, so can machines.
+It is just physics.

+The issue for the nuanced philosophers and humble sifters of wheat is that no amount of shuffling physical atoms around can generate subjective qualia.
+I used to think Chalmers understood this, but now I'm not so sure he has remained faithful to his original insights.

+It is fine, imho, to look for bridging laws and ways to develop either a modernized non-naïve Cartesian dualism, or platonism, or panpsychism.
+But don't go around like John Searle claiming physics can do it for you.
+That's just silly.
+It shows you do not understand physics.

+It might even be worse than that.
+They, like Max Tegmark, probably comprehend physics ok, so what they are really doing is imputing mystical elements to physics that no one has ever observed.
+Basically New Ageism.
+But dressed up as black tie respectable science.
+It's gross.

+That's a spiritual argument against that crowd.
+Do not ask me to debunk them using facts and logic.
+It cannot be done.
+The whole point of all this is that subjectivity is private, it is not communicable.
+What we communicate to each other about our inner feelings and qualia is done via physical processes.
+But the language is not the noumena.

+Wittgenstein kind of half-understood this, it was what he was trying to get at with the "private language" idea.
+He was using bad language framing.
+It's not a language.
+Thought is not mere syntax with semantic overlay.
+Jerry Fodor makes the same confusions, and it's infuriating.
+There is no language of thought.
+Thought is above language.

+*Language of Thought* is a nice metaphor though, so is Ned Blocks' *Mental Paint*, a nice metaphor, that much can be granted.

 ## The Science of AI... is not the Philosophy